Salesforce.com's Benioff inspired by Arab Spring

 Salesforce.com has become a darling among investors who see it as blessed with Silicon Valley's holy trinity of social media, cloud computing and mobile devices.
 Its stock trades at a massive 77 times expected annual earnings and was up 3.38 percent on Wednesday.

-Pacing an auditorium floor and shaking hands with members of an enthralled audience, Benioff also showed off software tools to help Salesforce.com's customers use its services more easily on Apple's iPad and other mobile gadgets.
+Pacing an auditorium floor and shaking hands with members of an enthralled audience, Benioff also showed off software tools to help Salesforce.com's customers use its services more easily on Apple Inc's iPad and other mobile gadgets.

 "Salesforce.com is rapidly becoming a social enterprise," he said.
 "Smartphones and tablets are taking over.
-We recognize that."
+We recognise that."

 The new social networking tools will make it easier to learn about customers by tracking and analyzing their activities on Facebook and Twitter.
 It will also let customers and suppliers create social media networks where their employees can collaborate.